 Does Explorer crash and restart every time when you open a folder window or when right-clicking a file or folder?
 This post tells you how to systematically troubleshoot Explorer crashes which sometimes seriously affect our workflow.

 When the Explorer shell crashes, the taskbar vanishes and the desktop remains blank for a moment while the shell restarts itself.
-In a clean installation of Windows, this problem doesn’t usually occur; but if it happens, a 3rd party module or driver is probably at fault in most occasions.
-Follow this basic troubleshooting checklist and you should be be able to isolate the root cause.
+In a clean installation of Windows, this problem doesn’t usually occur; but if it happens, a 3rd party module or driver is probably at fault on most occasions.
+Follow this basic troubleshooting checklist and you should be able to isolate the root cause.